-Corruption is no longer a domestic issue but a matter of grave international concern, and the most important multilateral instrument tackling corruption.
-UNCAC introduces a comprehensive set of standards, measures and rules to prevent and combat corruption effectively in the fields of preventive measures, criminalization of prevalent forms of corruption and related acts, investigative and prosecutorial measures, asset recovery, and international cooperation.
+Corruption is no longer a domestic issue but a matter of grave international concern, and UNCAC is the most important multilateral instrument tackling corruption.
+UNCAC introduces a comprehensive set of standards, measures and rules to prevent and combat corruption effectively through preventive measures, criminalization of prevalent forms of corruption and related acts, investigative and prosecutorial measures, asset recovery, and international cooperation.